queen-raae/gatsby-plugin-let-it-snow/README.md

 # @raae/gatsby-plugin-let-it-snow

-> Add some old school fun to your site with falling snow this holiday season ❄️
+> Add some old school cheer to your site with falling snow this holiday season ❄️❄️❄️

 Heavily inspired by my memory of snow falling on my WordPress blog way back when...